Finhaven/EIPs/EIPS/eip-status-codes.md

 We also see a desire for this [in transactions](http://eips.ethereum.org/EIPS/eip-658), and there's no reason that ESCs couldn't be used by the EVM itself.

-### More than Exceptions
+### More than Pass/Fail

-While clearly related, status codes are orthogonal to "revert with reason".
+While clearly related, status codes are complementary to "revert with reason".
 ESCs are not limited to rolling back the transaction, and may represent known error states without halting execution.
 They may also represent off-chain conditions, supply a string to revert, signal time delays, and more.